benkitzelman/whizz_kid/README.md

 NO TESTS
 ------------------
 Whoohoo!
-This was built at speed - tests were the first casualty... boooo.
+This was built at speed - tests are few.